 - Autofocus isn’t as fast as some of its peers

 - No image stabilization

-The Ricoh GR line of cameras has been a favorite of street photographers for years, and with good reason.
-The third iteration of this venerable camera series continues the tradition of being small in size but packing quite a punch, and it offers nearly everything a street photographer could want.
+Theline of cameras has been a favorite of street photographers for years, and with good reason.
+The third iteration of this venerable camera series continues the tradition; it’s small in size but packs quite a punch, and it offers nearly everything a beginner or intermediate street photographer could want.

-An 18mm lens mated to the APS-C sensor results in a 28mm field of view; this is a bit wider than the Fujifilm X100V, and more like what you might see on a mobile phone.
-Some people like the wider angle, but I find the 35mm field of view much more pleasing and versatile.
+An 18mm lens mated to the APS-C sensor results in a 28mm field of view; this is a bit wider than the Fujifilm X100V (above) and more like what you might get on a mobile phone.
+Some people like the wider approach, and if that’s you, then the GR III will be a good fit (though I must admit that I find the 35mm field of view much more pleasing and versatile).
 Image quality is outstanding, and high-ISO shots look great.
-Lots of photographers swear by the Ricoh black and white JPEGs, so if you like to shoot in monochrome, this might be a good option.
+Lots of photographers swear by the Ricoh black-and-white JPEGs, so if you like to take monochrome street shots, this may be a good option.

-The Ricoh GR III has plenty of buttons but not as many dedicated controls as the Fujifilm X100V and other cameras on this list.
-It’s not quite as easy to rapidly change settings, but many custom functions can be mapped to specific buttons to make things easier.
-The maximum f/2.8 aperture isn’t as bright as the Fuji X100V, but the camera compensates with built-in image stabilization; this makes low-light photography a bit more practical as long as you are shooting still subjects.
+The Ricoh GR III has plenty of buttons but not as many dedicated controls as the Fujifilm X100V (and other cameras on this list).
+It’s not quite as easy to rapidly change settings, but many custom functions can be mapped to specific buttons to make things simpler.
+The maximum f/2.8 aperture isn’t top of the line, but the camera compensates with built-in image stabilization; this makes low-light street photography a bit more practical as long as you are shooting still subjects.
 A non-tilting touchscreen makes composing shots a cinch, but the lack of a dedicated viewfinder is certainly something to consider if you prefer composing your shots by bringing the camera up to your eye.

-- Small size makes it easy to carry in a pocket or handbag
+- The small size makes it easy to carry in a pocket or handbag

 - Much more affordable than the Fuji X100V and some other options on this list